Sunday, December 22, 2024

 Additionally, consider using a meat thermometer to ensure that the meat is cooked to the appropriate temperature.
 This can help prevent overcooking the vegetables while waiting for the meat to cook through.
 Insert the thermometer into the thickest part of the meat, away from any bones, and check the temperature periodically until it reaches the desired level of doneness.

-See also How To Get Beef Stew Meat Tender
+See also What Cut For Beef Stew

 How to Check if Your Beef Stew Meat is Soft Enough Before Serving